Wondering “what is WooCommerce?” and whether it’s something you should use?

 To customize your store, you can use two types of extensions:

-You can find lots of great free and paid WooCommerce themes.
+You can find lots of great free and premium (paid) WooCommerce themes.

-WooCommerce is a free tool that helps you build an eCommerce store.
-What’s more, it’s powered by the open source WordPress software, which is the most popular way to build a website in existence.
+At its simplest, it’s a free tool that helps you build an ecommerce store.
+What’s more, it’s powered by the open source WordPress software, which is the most popular way to build a website.

 Beyond offering you a secure, functional way to create a store, WooCommerce is also easy to extend, which lets you customize your store to meet your needs.